Ruth Stricker Dayton Campus Center, 236

 If you need some basic self-care products in a hurry, check out the vending machine in the Leonard Center.
 Located next to the other vending machines just north of Scotty's, the machine has a variety of products, from multivitamins to cough drops, condoms to sunscreen.
 It has an ID card reader, so you can make your purchases using AUX points as well as cash.
 The machine is managed by Midwest Vending and has products supplied from St. Paul Corner Drug.
 For the full selection of items, click here.

-Counseling Services: Focusing on counseling and mental health needs and services Macalester offers a range of services and resources for students that addresses their emotional health.
-Students can easily and confidentially arrange for a counseling appointment by calling 651.696.6275.
+Counseling Services: Macalester offers a range of services and resources for students that addresses their emotional and mental health.
+Students can easily and confidentially arrange for a counseling appointment by calling (651) 696-6275.
 We offer time-limited counseling, which means that our students may be seen for up to 10 sessions per academic year at no charge.
 Additionally, we can provide personalized referral guidance for specialized services in the local community.

 Wellness: The Health and Wellness Center professionals recognize that physical activity, regular quality sleep, satisfying relationships, and eating right are important aspects of staying healthy at college.